 The dates of our next programme

-Our next programme runs in July 2018 and we are accepting applications now.
+Our next programme runs from the 3rd of July until the 28th of July, and we are accepting applications now.